NREL/REopt_API/docker_setup/README.md

 ### Xpress Solver Licensing

-If you are running _docker_private_ or choose 'xpress' as your optimization solver from ```docker_public``` you will need to follow a few more steps to activate your license before the API will work.
+If you choose 'xpress' as your optimization solver you will need to follow a few more steps to activate your license before the API will work.
 #### Additional Steps
 5. In the ```docker_share``` folder you should now see a file ```license_info.txt```.
 Use the host_id in this file to generate a license file named ```xpauth.xpr```.